 Exams are an important part of the course.
 If you miss an exam without a legitimate reason, you will automatically fail the course.
 Please make sure that you can take all the exams!

-Grading system: Your grade for the course will be based on the exams results, assignments from WebAssign and homework.
-Each exam will consist of two parts: part A and part B. Part A includes basic problems which you have to solve completely and correctly.
-Part B includes more advanced problems.
+Grading system: Your grade for the course will be based on the exams results, assignments from WebAssign, and homework.